rajeshr6r/ml_as_a_service/README.md

 :heavy_check_mark:b. endpoint definition <br>
 :heavy_check_mark:c.
 Deployment to Dockerhub as a public image <br>

-### Cloud Resources to be deployed ( generic names .
-Will need specific components when deployed to specific vendors )
+### Cloud Resources to be deployed

+Using generic names for components .
+Equivalent vendor specific component can be deployed with Terraform

 a.
 Cloud Function for storing requests to do async inference
 b.
 Queue for processing async inference requests
 c.
 Storage for processing results from async inferences